ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

 +--------------------+------------------------------------------------------------------+

 These libraries are available on several platforms including Hera, Cheyenne and WCOSS.
 Installing these libraries on jet and gaea is a work in progress.
-Users who need to build the libraries. [https://github.com/NOAA-EMC/NCEPLIBS/wiki/Cloning-and-Compiling-NCEPLIBS]
+Information how to build the libraries can be found at [https://github.com/NOAA-EMC/NCEPLIBS/wiki/Cloning-and-Compiling-NCEPLIBS]

 In addition to these libraries, other software is required such as a compiler (Intel or GNU), MPI library (impi), HDF5, cmake, Python, Perl and Ruby to compile the model and run regression tests.